Tiny-Earth/DemoSite/site/src/experiences.md

 > Assessment is automatically active because the students must do something to assess themselves or be assessed [handelsman_scientific_2007](@cite).

-Ongoing feedback is one of the most reliable ways to foster learning gains (Black & Wiliam, 1998). **Formative assessment** is defined as the suite of ongoing activities that enable students and instructors to monitor progress toward learning objectives, providing a mechanism for continuous improvement.
+Ongoing feedback is one of the most reliable ways to foster learning gains [black1998assessment](@cite). **Formative assessment** is defined as the suite of ongoing activities that enable students and instructors to monitor progress toward learning objectives, providing a mechanism for continuous improvement.
 For example, formative assessment can take place during discussions of different ideas during a group activity, or when students answer a polling question, discuss their answers, and then explain their reasoning back to the whole class.
 In contrast, **summative assessment** involves the evaluations done at the end of a learning experience, such as an exam or lab report.
 We will discuss summative assessments separately in the *Summative Assessment* module.

 Formative assessment builds on active learning and connects directly to learning principles: as students apply new knowledge and practice new skills, they have the opportunity to think critically about their progress toward understanding and competency.
 In other words, formative assessment encourages students to think metacognitively.